JIA-0302/Analytics/README.md

 ## API Usage
 These API endpoints are protected and only authorized apps are allowed access based on the token issued.

-Access token must be added using Bearer authentication.
+The access token must be added using Bearer authentication.
 ```
 $ curl https://service-url/api/...
     -H "Authorization: Bearer ${access_token}"